SherG/tester1/site/content/post/short-workouts.md

 It sounds like quackery but one to three 30-minute sessions per week is the only time investment necessary to get the cardiovascular, muscular and bone strengthening benefits that the best exercise provides.

+For example, a recent [research study](/post/weight-training-benefits/) published in the March 2019 edition of <a href="https://journals.lww.com/acsm-msse/Citation/2019/03000/Associations_of_Resistance_Exercise_with.14.aspx" target="blank"><em>Medicine & Science in Sport & Exercise</em></a> found that it only takes an hour or less of weight lifting per week to decrease your risk of cardiovascular disease and stroke by 40% - 70%.

+The research study was led by <a href="https://www.kin.hs.iastate.edu/directory/profile.php?u=dclee&embedded=true" target="blank">Dr. Duck-chul Lee</a>, professor of Kinesiology  at Iowa State University.

+In an <a href="https://www.aau.edu/research-scholarship/featured-research-topics/weightlifting-good-your-heart-and-it-doesnt-take-much" target="blank">interview</a> with the American Association of Universities, Lee said "People may think they need to spend a lot of time lifting weights, but just two sets of bench presses that take less than 5 minutes could be effective."

-For an elaboration on this see chapter 5 in <a href="https://www.amazon.com/Body-Science-Research-Program-Results-ebook/dp/B001NLL38S/" target="blank"><em>Body by Science</em></a> by physician Doug McGuff and John Little.
+For an elaboration on this concept see chapter 5 in <a href="https://www.amazon.com/Body-Science-Research-Program-Results-ebook/dp/B001NLL38S/" target="blank"><em>Body by Science</em></a> by physician Doug McGuff and John Little.

 ![body by science](/img/body-by-science.png "body by science")